zooniverse/zooniverse-readymade/README.md

 `color`: A CSS color value.
 Adds a swatch of color to the button.
 In the case of a `drawing` task, this is also the color of the drawing itself.

+`type`: In a drawing task, this is the tool used to make the drawing.

-`details`: An array of sub-tasks for the user to fill out for each drawing made.
+`details`: In a drawing task, an array of sub-tasks for the user to fill out for each drawing made.
 Keep it brief.
-Only for `drawing` task choices.

 `next`: In `radio` and `button` tasks, override the task's `next` depending on what was chosen.